An update on outgoingOctopus now that the Feed-in Tariff has ended

 Solar panel SEG.jpeg

 On April 1st 2019, we launched outgoingOctopus, the UK’s first smart export tariff, paying people for the green energy they generate at home.
-This takes the place of the Feed-in Tariff (FiT) scheme, which ended on March 31st this year.
-Since then, thousands of customers have signed up to outgoing, and in June, the government introduced a Smart Export Guarantee, meaning all major suppliers would have to follow our lead in offering an export tariff from January 2020.
+This took the place of the Feed-in Tariff (FiT) scheme, which ended on March 31st 2019.
+In June 2019, the government introduced a Smart Export Guarantee, meaning all major suppliers would have to follow our lead in offering an export tariff from January 2020.

 RECAP: Filling the gap left by the Feed-in Tariff